ceh6514/MavWalk/README.md

 An application made to empower every UTA student to navigate campus with confidence and peace of mind by instantly connecting them with a trusted network of student and officer walking partners.
 Engineers: Cleona Hua, Jaafar Alumary, Paul Dang, Saina Shrestha

+To run the web-app (First time setup)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+1) Set up Backend Server
-This is the backend server for the MavWalk application, built with Node.js and Express.
+This is how to use the backend server for the MavWalk application, built with Node.js and Express.

 Setup Instructions
 Install Node.js: If you don't have it, download and install Node.js from nodejs.org.